 An additional factor is that the monitoring and evaluation of system innovation projects or programmes is usually not confined to the instruments of reflexive monitoring.
 It may be necessary and useful to employ more traditional forms of monitoring and evaluation.
 On this point, see also: 'What are in general objectives of monitoring and evaluation?'

 The following steps can be taken to determine where your focus will lie:

 1) Start by clarifying the objectives, the questions to be addressed and the target groups for the monitoring and evaluation.
 This will give you a first impression of where you should focus.

 2) Specify the future vision envisaged by the project or programme.

 3) Translate the choices you make into indicators.

 There are various types of indicators.
+Below is are examples.
 The appropriate indicators for you are determined in part by the answers you have given to the above questions.